AStopher/Img2Map/README.md

     [r],[g],[b],[a],[hex]

-That's all there is to reading ASSMF.
+That's all there is to reading the raw graphics file.
 The `repeat` is a poor-man's implementation of Run-Length-Encoding, where if the following pixel(s) is/are the same colour, it will not add another line but will rather increment the `repeat` value instead.
 This will result in a smaller file size.

 # Is there anything I need to be aware of?